 (not including GST)**Medicare Rebate between: $124.50 – $84.80

 (Out of Pocketcosts)

 * Please contact our reception team who will be happy to provide you with the costs of our consultations and treatments.
-Further Supporting information can be found under Supervision and Medibank Private Rebate Information Sheet.
+Further Supporting information can be found under Supervision and Doctors Health Fund and Medibank Private Rebate Doctors Health Fund and Medibank Private Rebate Information Sheet..
 Your health is our absolute priority so if you have any difficulty paying for your treatment, please discuss it with your practitioner and we’ll do our best to help.

 Our cancellation policy is important to know because it will keep your costs down.

 Please note that we need to receive at least 48 business hours notice of non-attendance, otherwise a fee will be charged.